Yellow dog sitting by a food bowl with a meal for digestive support.

 A healthy gut is the foundation of your dog's overall well-being, affecting everything from their energy levels to their immune system.
 By understanding what goes into their digestive support, you’re taking a huge step toward keeping them happy and comfortable.
 Let’s break down the key players you’ll find on the label of high-quality digestive support products and what they do for your furry friend.

-Probiotics for Gut Health Balance
+Why Probiotics Are Key for Gut Balance

 Think of your dog’s gut as a bustling neighborhood filled with bacteria—some good, some bad.
 Probiotics are the "good guy" bacteria that help keep the neighborhood in harmony.
 When your dog experiences stress, dietary changes, or illness, the bad bacteria can start to take over, leading to issues like diarrhea and constipation.
 Adding probiotics helps restore that healthy balance, supporting regular digestion and a happy gut.
 They are one of the most effective tools for maintaining your dog's digestive health long-term.

-Digestive Enzymes for Better Nutrient Absorption
+How Enzymes Improve Nutrient Absorption

 If probiotics are the peacekeepers, digestive enzymes are the diligent workers.
 Their main job is to break down the fats, proteins, and carbohydrates in your dog’s food into smaller, absorbable nutrients.
 Without enough enzymes, food can pass through your dog’s system without them getting the full nutritional benefit.
 Clinically studied enzymes, like DE111, are especially effective at this process, ensuring your dog gets every bit of goodness from their meals.
 This not only supports their digestive system but also their immune health and overall vitality.